LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Experiments

-\textbf{Impact of QA Pair Rewriting with GPT-4.} As shown in ~\autoref{tab:abl_grounding_rewriting}, GPT-based causal rewriting consistently improves performance under uniform grounding, with the "+Causal Rewriting" variant outperforming its counterpart across all question types.
-The largest gain occurs on causal questions (Cau.), confirming GPT's effectiveness in capturing causal relationships.
-Parallel improvements in temporal and descriptive questions demonstrate that semantic restructuring enhances visual-textual alignment beyond causal reasoning alone.
+Table~\ref{tab:abl_grounding_rewriting} demonstrates that GPT-based causal rewriting consistently enhances performance under uniform grounding conditions, with the "+Causal Rewriting" variant achieving superior results across all question categories.
+The most substantial improvement appears in causal questions (Cau.), validating GPT's proficiency in identifying and modeling causal relationships.
+Notably, concurrent improvements in temporal and descriptive questions indicate that semantic restructuring strengthens visual-textual alignment beyond the scope of causal reasoning alone.